DrKwint/truncnorm/README.md

 # truncnorm

 truncnorm is a library for estimating statistics of and sampling from truncated Normal and Student's t-distributions.
-Authored by Eleanor Quint
+Implemented by Eleanor Quint

 This package is a port of the Truncated Normal and Student's t-distribution toolbox in Matlab.
 No guarantees are provided as to their equivalence.